-The College's developments involved tangible fixed asset additions during the year of £3.73m.
-This consisted of building work of £2.20m and equipment and vehicles purchased of £1.53m.
-The College approved capital expenditure for the year was £3m, however, £1.257m was brought forward from delayed and unspent 21/22 approved capital expenditure, therefore a total of £4.257m was committed from College funds in 2022/23.
-Alongside this, additional expenditure was incurred which was supported by grants, £1.035m T Level funding, £197k DFE Renewables funding and £92k from research funding.
-This is a total amount of capital expenditure of £5.581m, £4.207m of which is from College funds.
-The College is carrying forward £2.04m of capital expenditure which was due to be spent in the year but which will now be spent in the following year.
+The College's developments involved tangible fixed asset additions during the year of \pounds 3.99m.
+This consisted of building work of \pounds 2.273m and equipment and vehicles purchased of \pounds 1.720m.
+The College approved capital expenditure for the year was \pounds 4.153m, however, \pounds 2.040m was brought forward from delayed and unspent 22/23 approved capital expenditure, therefore a total of \pounds 6.193m was committed in 2023/24. \pounds 2.052m of this expenditure was supported by grants, resulting in \pounds 4.141m from being funded from College funds.
+The College is carrying forward \pounds 2.003m of capital expenditure which was due to be spent in the year but which will now be spent in the following year.

 The College was awarded two T Level Capital Fund Building and Facilities Improvement Grants (TLCF BFIG).
-The two projects were due to commence in early 2023 and were to be completed by September 2023.
-The grants were to be matched funded 50% by the College as follows:
+The two projects commenced in early 2023 and were completed in September 2023.
+The grants were matched funded 50% by the College as follows:

-Curriculum area Total project cost Total grant Total match funding Engineering £750,000 £375,000 £375,000 Agriculture, Environment & Animals £820,000 £410,000 £410,000 a new robotic diary parlour at the College Farm;
+Curriculum area Total project cost Total grant Total match funding Engineering £756,671 £375,000 £381,671 Agriculture, Environment & Animals £817,268 £408,634 £408,634

 The Engineering project has been completed within the year, but the Agriculture, Environment and Animals aspect was delayed.
 The College chose to delay the implementation of T levels due to the challenges of staffing and the availability of specialist equipment, the DFE has agreed an extension until August 2024 for the grant to be spent.
+The College started delivering T levels in the current academic year, in